Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

         > [Info] The *ActindoWorkflow Process Execution Failed* task is preconfigured by default.
 A list of all existing task events is displayed in the *Events* menu entry of the *Tasks* module.

+    - *Long description*
+        If desired, edit a long text to document the transition.
+The *Edit long description* pop-up window is displayed.
+You can add a long text using a simple markdown editor.

     - *Configuration*
         Depending on the transition, there might be configuration options, for instance, defining an email where a receipt or document must be sent.
 Editing the transition configuration may require basic programming knowledge.